facebookresearch/hydra/website/docs/tutorials/structured_config/5_schema.md

   of the config it's validating.

 ### A Note about composition order
- By default, Hydra 1.1 appends `_self_` to the end of the Defaults List.
-This behavior is new in Hydra 1.1 and different from previous Hydra versions.
-As such Hydra 1.1  issues a warning if `_self_` is not specified **in the primary config**, asking you to add `_self_` and thus indicate the desired composition order.
-To address the warning while maintaining the new behavior, append `_self_` to the end of the Defaults List.
-Note that in some cases it may instead be desirable to add `_self_` directly after the schema and before other Defaults List elements.
+By default, Hydra appends `_self_` to the end of the Defaults List.
+In some cases it may instead be desirable to add `_self_` explicitly after the schema and before other Defaults List elements.

 See [Composition Order](advanced/defaults_list.md#composition-order) for more information.